a-mhamdi/graduation-report/README.md

 * * *

+This repositiry contains 4 branches `main`, `TeX, `LyX` and `MS-WORD`.
+Make sure to checkout to the desired branch if you want download your preferable template.

 ### Installation

 A quick guide on how to install LaTeX distribution depending on the OS your machine is running.